 Whether you’re a doctor or you’re divorcing a doctor, the matter can be complicated by any of the following:

 During a divorce, the parties will need to divide assets.
 Georgia is not a “community property” state; instead, marital assets and debts are distributed equally, based on equitable distribution of assets standards.
 Most splits will not just be 50-50.

 In a doctor’s divorce, some high-value assets and considerable debt may be acquired throughout the marriage.
 Property in a marriage is either considered “marital” or “separate.”
 Marital assets are items or obligations acquired during a marriage and can be considered for distribution.
-Separate assets are typically assets or debts acquired before the marriage and are usually exempt from division, although there are some exceptions which an attorney can walk you through.
+Separate assets are typically assets or debts acquired before the marriage and are usually exempt from division, although there are some exceptions which a Marietta divorce lawyer can walk you through.